-All homes must meet the requirements of the Scottish Government's Scottish Housing Quality Standard by 2015.
+All homes must have met the requirements of the Scottish Government's Scottish Housing Quality Standard by 2015.

-We are delighted that all our properties achieved the Standard in 2011.
+We are delighted that all our properties achieved the Standard in 2011 and we continue to closely monitor our stock to ensure ongoing compliance.